YuliiaPinchuk/diploma/README.md

 ## 🌟 Overview

-**Lulka** is a comprehensive web application developed as part of a Diploma Thesis (academic project).
+**This** is a comprehensive web application developed as part of a Diploma Thesis (academic project).
 It focuses on exploring and analyzing various **speech strategies** and **communicative approaches** used by prominent business leaders.

 The platform provides structured academic content to help users understand, identify, and categorize rhetorical tactics in business communication—from executive addresses to motivational speeches.